Azure/azure-sdk-for-net/src/SDKs/Azure.ApplicationModel.Configuration/data-plane/README.md

 # Overview

 Azure.ApplicationModel.Configuration is a component of the .NET Azure SDK.
-It provides APIs for storing and retrieving application settings.
+It provides APIs for Microsoft [Azure's App Configuration Service](https://docs.microsoft.com/en-us/azure/azure-app-configuration/).

+Developers can use this SDK to interact with their [Configuration Stores](https://docs.microsoft.com/en-us/azure/azure-app-configuration/quickstart-dotnet-core-app#create-an-app-configuration-store) in the following ways:
+- Perform basic reads, writes, updates, and deletes
+- Get key-value history
+- Watch for changes in a specific key-value

 # Installing